janzeteachesit/100-days-of-writing/docs/003-learningland.md

 This statement encapsulated an idea that I have been trying to keep front-of-mind in my own teaching; one that arms me with arguments to overcome the belief in students of their inability or unsuitability to learn Math, Science or Computer Science.
 As such, I felt it necessary to understand what Ng was saying.
 What follows is my attempt to do that.

-Ng's thesis is that many have been missed the core message of Papert's _Mindstorms_, stating outright:
+Ng's thesis is that many have missed the core message of Papert's _Mindstorms_, and, states outright:

 > There is a lot to learn from Papert and his amazing body of work — but not if we continue misunderstanding him.

 Ng follows with what he sees as the first of two theses present in _Mindstorms_, as stated above, that there are domains of learning "with abundant materials or sparse materials."

-Ng presents Papert as arguing that anyone can learn math as naturally and easily as children learn French in France if they grow up immersed in an environment rich in math materials, a “Mathland”; the problem being that we exist in a culture that is not neutral to math, but is deeply mathophobic and that people who grow up in a mathophobic culture are generally incapable of building "Mathland" materials.
+Ng presents Papert as arguing that anyone can learn Math as naturally and easily as children learn French in France if they grow up immersed in an environment rich in math materials, a “Mathland”;the problem is that our culture is actually deeply mathophobic and that people who grow up in a mathophobic culture are generally incapable of building “Mathland” materials.
 Ng continues with the second thesis:

 > Because a computer can be programmed to take on different functions, maybe children can use computers to build their own materials, bypassing adults and inoculating themselves from the mathophobic culture.